johnrileybjss/Android-PdfRenderer-Cordova-Plugin/README.md

 As an example, the application loads a sample PDF file from the assets folder of the test project.

+The application was tested on an emulator running a Nexus 6 image using API 24

 ## Building the Project

 I've included a series of Windows command files to facilitate building the project.